--12 Last year I gave a talk to the children at my son’s childcare centre about dogs, titled Can I Pat That Dog.
+-12 Last year I talked to the children at my son's childcare centre about dogs and the important question, Can I Pat That Dog?

 I divided the talk into three parts: